ntb-hackthon/hackthon-demo/README.md

 4. The early you buy the ticket, the luckier you will be!!
 5. Only the user have the ticket can access our VIP channel!

+This use case is just the beginning, as now we can use the DiscordTicket as a ticket/payment for the discord server owner.
+Later we have a plan to make the DT more useful, such as:
+1. use DT to buy NFT in the channel
+2. while in different channel user can mint different NFT, they use the DT to compose different NFT into new NFT
+3. It's more like a mod game in discord guild, and everyone can just create a new Discord Guild to host this game
+4. Have the dApp Market Place for discord guild member to trade their NFT!!

 ### 1. Use multiple Pinata in Discord && Mint NFT in Discord by multiple Pinata account

 - manage multiple pinata key in discord, that turn all discord user can use infinite IPFS store.